Federal Ministry for the Environment and Consumer Protection (BMUV); Umweltbundesamt (UBA)

 Further areas of focus were the global market and innovation: we analysed global demand, Germany’s position in the global market and the most important potential markets.
 In addition, we examined the state of innovation with a patent analysis.

-The analysis will be supplemented with a comprehensive survey of businesses that will provide additional qualitative results.
-The goal of the analysis is to identify market trends up until now and growth potential, as well as the respective drivers and hurdles.
+The analysis is based on a comprehensive company survey, which provides additional qualitative results.
+The aim of the analysis was to identify current market trends and growth potential, as well as the respective drivers and obstacles.

 Further information on the Green Tech Atlas (in German)